Frequently Asked Questions

 No food or drinks are allowed into most campus events.

 For most events you may lose your seating if you are not in your seat 10 minutes before the start of the performance.
 Those tickets are released to those waiting in the stand-by line.
 Theatre events have a no-admittance policy once the play has begun.
-For music events you will be let in when there is a break in the music.
+For music events you will be allowed to enter when there is a break in the music.

 Seating is not released in the BYU-Idaho Center or the Hart Auditorium.

-Because parking can be difficult to find in close to curtain time, we encourage you to arrive at least 30 minutes prior to an event to ensure that you are in your seat at the proper time.
+We encourage you to arrive at least 30 minutes prior to an event to ensure that you are in your seat at the proper time.
+Parking can be difficult to find close to curtain time.

 The BYU-Idaho Ticket Office does not sponsor any events.
 The Ticket Office is solely a service operation for other programming organizations.
 Although the Ticket Office tries to be knowledgeable about all the events for which it provides ticketing services, questions or concerns about specific program content or selection should be directed to the sponsoring organization.